 Sleeve Gastrectomy Surgery

-UW Health's Medical and Surgical Weight Management surgery team performs the sleeve gastrectomy surgery for patients interested in bariatric surgery.
+UW Health's Medical and Surgical Weight Management surgery team performs sleeve gastrectomy surgery for patients interested in bariatric surgery as way to lose weight safely.

 About Sleeve Gastrectomy